mmarie4/read-everything/README.md

 Deployed [here](https://salmon-hill-0c8dea503.5.azurestaticapps.net/)

+Read Everything is a Progressive Web App so you can install it on the homepage of your smartphone

 ## Caption image
 - Use Azure AI Vision ImageAnalysis to caption the picture
 - Use Azure AI Translator to translate the picture